 Secretary - Warren Crawley

-The political changes of the mid 1990’s saw our Facilities and Clinical Engineering functions contracted to Spotless Services.
+The political changes of the mid-1990s saw our Facilities and Clinical Engineering functions contracted to Spotless Services.
 This resulted in a range of opportunities including work in the USA, Australia and Antarctica.
 My more recently my involvement has been solely with MidCentral and Whanganui DHB’s as Regional Electrical Engineer, Regional Energy Manager and involvement with Capital and Asset Planning.
-I am a member of the Energy Management Association, and am currently a member of the NZS6115 Standards Committee.
-Outside of Health Engineering I have completed 24 years with St John finishing this year as an Upskilled Paramedic having been involved in every aspect of ambulance work including several years as Rescue Helicopter Crew.
+I am a member of the Energy Management Association and am currently a member of the NZS6115 Standards Committee.
+Outside of Health Engineering, I have completed 24 years with St John finishing this year as a Upskilled Paramedic having been involved in every aspect of ambulance work including several years as Rescue Helicopter Crew.
 I have a keen interest in Tramping, Diving and Amateur Radio and am in the last 2 months of completing a Master’s Degree in Technology.